 Sir Isaac Newton

 Jerry Seinfeld, one of the most popular comedians of all time, has said in multiple interviews that he believes himself to be on the autism spectrum.
 Though he has never been officially diagnosed by a medical professional, Seinfeld has defended his self-diagnosis by citing various social challenges that he has experienced since childhood, as well as his tendency to think literally.
-While Seinfeld may consider himself to have Asperger’s Syndrome, others in the autism community disagree.
+While Seinfeld may consider himself to have mild Asperger’s Syndrome, others in the autism community disagree.
 In fact, Seinfeld’s revelation has been quite controversial, with many feeling that his self-diagnosis has only served to make light of actual issues.

 As a child, Satoshi Tajiri was fascinated by insects and was even nicknamed “Dr. Bug” by other children.
-As an adult, Tajiri turned that interest into the world-wide phenomenon that is Pokemon — which itself makes him an inspiration to millions of children (and adults!) around the world.
+As an adult, Tajiri turned that interest into the world-wide phenomenon that is Pokemon.
+This itself makes him an inspiration to millions of children (and adults!) around the world.
 But Satoshi Tajiri is also on the high-functioning end of the autism spectrum.
 Though he confirmed that he does indeed have Asperger’s Syndrome, Tajiri does not talk about it in public, choosing instead to let his many accomplishments speak for themselves.

 Experts like Judith Gould, the director of the leading diagnostic center for autism in the United Kingdom, insists that it makes perfect sense that Andy Warhol was autistic.
 After all, much of the artist’s work focuses on repetition, on which those with autism usually fixate.
-In interviews, Warhol almost always responded to questions with monosyllabic answers, possibly evidence that he had the verbal dyslexia that is so common among those on the spectrum.
+In interviews, Warhol almost always responded to questions with monosyllabic answers.
+This is possibly evidence that he had the verbal dyslexia that is so common among those on the spectrum.
 He reportedly refused to wear anything but a certain kind of green underwear.
 Still, not everyone agrees that Warhol was autistic.
 Those who argue against this posthumous diagnosis suggest that Warhol’s different behavior was calculated in an effort to “enhance a sense of mystery.”

 William Butler Yeats